-The Maine West Broadband Boot Camp is helping community leaders organize to address the challenge of expanding high speed internet access and adoption.
+The Maine West Broadband Boot Camp helps community leaders organize to address the challenge of expanding high speed internet access and adoption.

-The program is offering 7 strategic learning modules and designed to provide local broadband committees with the knowledge, tools and ongoing support needed to engage their communities and take action.
-The program runs from July - December 2020.
+The program offered eight strategic learning modules designed to provide local broadband committees with the knowledge, tools and ongoing support needed to engage their communities and take action.
+The program ran from July - December 2020.

-Below is an overview of Boot Camp learning modules completed to date with links to related resources:
+Below is an overview of Boot Camp learning modules with links to related resources:

-The program is offering 7 strategic learning modules and designed to provide local broadband committees with the knowledge, tools and ongoing support needed to engage their communities and take action.
-The program runs from July - December 2020.
+The program offered eight strategic learning modules designed to provide local broadband committees with the knowledge, tools and ongoing support needed to engage their communities and take action.
+The program ran from July - December 2020.

-Below is an overview of Boot Camp learning modules completed to date with links to related resources:
+Below is an overview of Boot Camp learning modules with links to related resources:

 Session 1 – July 23: